msgpack/msgpack-java/README.md

 MessagePack for Java
 ===

-[MessagePack](http://msgpack.org) is an efficient binary serialization format.
-It lets you exchange data among multiple languages like JSON.
-But it's faster and smaller.
-Small integers are encoded into a single byte, and typical short strings require only one extra byte in addition to the strings themselves.
+[MessagePack](http://msgpack.org) is a binary serialization format.
+If you need a fast and compact alternative of JSON, MessagePack is your friend.
+For example, a small integer can be encoded in a single byte, and short strings only need a single byte prefix + the original byte array.
+MessagePack implementation is already available in various lanaguages (See also the list in http://msgpack.org) and works as a universal data format.

  * Message Pack specification: <https://github.com/msgpack/msgpack/blob/master/spec.md>